Electrical Engineering Technology

 - Make educated, responsible, and ethical decisions in response to the needs of the profession and society, with these decisions solidly grounded in science and engineering fundamentals.

-Typical technical problems that EET graduates will be able to address include: planning, specification, development, design, procurement of equipment and materials, implementation, and performance verification.
-Typical technical tasks the EET graduates will be expected to perform include: conduct engineering experiments, make observations, collect and analyze data, and formulate conclusions.
+Typical technical problems that EET graduates will be able to address include planning, specification, development, design, procurement of equipment and materials, implementation, and performance verification.
+Typical technical tasks the EET graduates will be expected to perform include: conducting engineering experiments, making observations, collecting and analyzing data, and formulating conclusions.

 Student Outcomes

-The electrical engineering technology program has adopted, after deliberations by its constituents, five student outcomes for the Bachelor of Science program in electrical engineering technology.
-These outcomes are listed below.
+The electrical engineering technology program has adopted, after deliberations by its constituents, outcomes for the Bachelor of Science program in electrical engineering technology.
+These outcomes are listed below:

 Accreditation

-The Bachelor of Science in Engineering Technology - Electrical Engineering Technology is accredited by the Engineering Technology Accreditation Commission of ABET www.abet.org.
+The Bachelor of Science in Engineering Technology - Electrical Engineering Technology is accredited by the Engineering Technology Accreditation Commission (ETAC) of ABET, , under the General Criteria and the Electrical/Electronic(s) Engineering Technology Program Criteria.

-The curriculum provides EET graduates with instruction in the knowledge, techniques, skills and use of modern tools necessary to enter careers in the design, application, installation, manufacturing, operation and/or maintenance of electrical/electronic(s) systems.
-Graduates of EET program are well prepared for development and implementation of electrical/electronic(s) systems.
+The curriculum provides EET graduates with instruction in the knowledge, techniques, skills, and use of modern tools necessary to enter careers in the design, application, installation, manufacturing, operation, and/or maintenance of electrical/electronic(s) systems.
+Graduates of the EET program are well-prepared for the design, development, and implementation of electrical/electronic(s) systems.

 The curriculum includes the following topics: